kylelange/QandA/README.md

     * _question-detail.js has a computed property to list user answers in alphabetical order by name._
 * _Using Ember Services to allow a user to save questions_ _question-service.js allows a user to save a question on a new route (savedquestions.js/hbs)._
+* _Querying our Firebase data store_
+  _unansweredonly.js/hbs filters the unanswered questions to the top of the page._

 ## Prerequisites